frogyushi/hazel/README.md

     git install

 ## Credentials
 Navigate to `.env.example` and fill out the following credetials.
-Don't forget to rename the file to `.env` when finished.
+Rename the file to `.env` when finished.

 ## Deployment